Career 14 min read

 By doing so, the team exposes itself to a various series of issues.

 Hiring juniors well could combat all these points.
 Hiring juniors will give seniors an extra sense of achievement that will sometimes retain them in the current team for longer (as long as they are well supported in their mentoring journey).
 Juniors will bring a fresh new perspective and, if treated well, will stay loyal to the team that gave them a chance in the first place.
-Finally, while they will bring that fresh perspective, correctly mentored, they will be ready to mentor themselves for the next round of more junior folks coming in in a few years.

 But don’t despair.
 Things are moving